Learning Discriminative and Generalizable Anomaly Detector for Dynamic Graph with Limited Supervision: Experiments

 Most previous studies rely solely on Area Under the Receiver Operating Characteristic Curve (AUROC) as the metric.
 However, as discussed in~\citet{AUROC} and further analyzed in Appendix~\ref{appendix:AUROC}, AUROC is overly optimistic under highly imbalanced label distributions.
 We therefore also report two additional metrics for a more comprehensive evaluation: Area Under the Prevision Recall Curve (AP) and F1 score.

-\paragraph{Settings.} To provide a rigorous and comprehensive comparison, we consider three evaluation settings: \textbf{S1 (limited supervision):} we use all available anomaly labels in the training set for model training. \textbf{S2 (few-shot):} We use only ($k \in \{1,2,3\}$) labeled anomalies, randomly sampled from the training set. \textbf{S3 (fully unsupervised):} models are trained without any label supervision.
+\paragraph{Settings.} To provide a rigorous and comprehensive comparison, we consider three evaluation settings: \textbf{S1 (limited supervision):} all available anomaly labels in the training set can be used for model training. \textbf{S2 (few-shot):} only ($k \in \{1,2,3\}$) labeled anomalies, randomly sampled from the training set, can be used for model training. \textbf{S3 (fully unsupervised):} models are trained without any label supervision.
 For \textbf{S1} and \textbf{S2}, only semi-supervised methods (TADDY, AddGraph, and SAD) natively incorporates label supervision.
 To make the supervision setting comparable across methods, we follow~\cite{sad} and attach the same MLP classifier to all baselines that lack built-in supervision, training it with a cross-entropy objective.
-This allows all methods to be evaluated under an identical protocol.